thelastoutpostworkshop/gpio_viewer/README.md

 - Install the **GPIOViewer Library using PlateformIO Libraries**

-Add the following to your platformio.ini file:
+Add (or change) the following to your platformio.ini file:

 ```
 platform = espressif32